 - All students should complete an application to university during the autumn term.
 If a student is unsure about whether they want to go to university, they should still write their application.
 You can always change your mind later.
 If you don’t write an application, then you cannot change your mind if you decide you want to go!
 We will support students in this UCAS process.

 Students and parents are reminded that universities and employers often ask for references throughout Year 13 – including on results day in August – which will include questions about attendance and punctuality.
 The school can only say that attendance is “outstanding” if it is over 95%.
 Poor attendance and punctuality in Year 13 can seriously affect your future plans.

 Please note that permission to attend extra-curricular activities will only be given if attendance to school is above 90%.

-As the head of sixth form I can guarantee an open door policy to both students and parents and I am deeply committed to making the sixth from at Tabor a truly outstanding experience.
+As the Assistant Head of Sixth Form, I can guarantee an open door policy to both students and parents and I am deeply committed to making the sixth form at Cecil Jones a truly outstanding experience.

 Mrs C Dudbridge